 - Is it going to deliver better business value?

 We are mentioning a few steps that every organization who wants to include AI in their process must follow.

 1. Restructure the data foundation

 Big Data is said to be the founding father of AI.
 Yet the approach towards both is way opposite.
-If you are looking for answers in AI, you must have a strategy in place for the foundation of data itself.
+If want a sound AI/ML algorithm, have a strategy in place for creating a strong data foundation.

 Be sure that this foundation has the computing, storage and analytical capabilities.
 What’s more important is a shift in perspective.

 If you have been using data to track and measure how your business functions perform, shun them.
 Your current data foundation must learn how to perform these functions with this data.